abrshtg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat /etc/passwd\|grep root -A 3|Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd|
 cat /etc/passwd|grep -v "bin"|Display all the lines in the file /etc/passwd that do not contain the pattern “bin”|
 cat /etc/ssh/sshd_config|grep ^[[:upper:][:lower:]]|Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well|
+tr Ac Ze|Replace all characters A and c from input to Z and e respectively|